Canvas Stretching Services

 No, you do not need to use glass when framing painted canvases.
 With a painted surface on a canvas, the paint seals the fabric and prevents deterioration of the fibers.
 However, more and more people are using glass, in conjunction with a fabric liner, putting the glass between the lip of the frame and the top of the liner.
 A fabric liner is, essentially, a wooden frame that has been covered in fabric and then stacked inside the lip of the outer frame.
 Visually, they serve the same purpose as a mat does when framing works of art on paper.
 If you do not wish to use a liner, we can put acrylic spacers on the outer edges of the glass, which are hidden under the lip of the frame.
 They will, then, rest on the outer edge of the canvas.
 One warning, though: Be sure the painting is completely dry, especially if it is an oil painting or has been varnished.

 We are not sure where that fairy tale got started, but any canvas that is framed should have the back covered by a board, not left open or covered with just a paper dust jacket.
-We use a corrugated board made from plastic sheeting called Coroplast
+We use a corrugated polyethylene board called Coroplast

 .
 It is light weight, will not rot or mold if it gets wet and it prevents canvases from being poked from the open back.
 It also seals up the air space behind the canvas, preventing insects from setting up housekeeping back there.
 However, if the canvas is an oil painting and the paint is still tacky, allow at least 6 months of drying time before you attempt to frame it with a glass or plexi front covering it in some fashion.
 How do I know if the painting was painted "squarely" and will stretch properly?